 }

-In this case the Fatal method will put the goroutine in a dying state from outside, and Wait will block until the goroutine terminates itself and notifies via the Done method as seen before.
-This procedure behaves correctly even if the goroutine was already dead or in a dying state due to internal errors, because only the first call to Fatal with an actual error is recorded as the cause for the goroutine death.
-The tomb.Stop value is used as a reason when terminating cleanly without an actual error, and it causes Wait to return nil once the goroutine terminates, flagging a clean stop per common Go idioms.
+In this case the Kill method will put the tomb in a dying state from outside the running goroutine, and Wait will block until the goroutine terminates itself by returning.
+This procedure behaves correctly even if the goroutine was already dead or in a dying state due to internal errors, because only the first call to Kill with an actual error is recorded as the cause for the goroutine death.
+The nil value provided to t.Kill is used as a reason when terminating cleanly without an actual error, and it causes Wait to return nil once the goroutine terminates, flagging a clean stop per common Go idioms.

 This is pretty much all that there is to it.
 When I started developing in Go I wondered if coming up with a good convention for this sort of problem would require more support from the language, such as some kind of goroutine state tracking in a similar way to what Erlang does with its lightweight processes, but it turns out this is mostly a matter of organizing the workflow with existing building blocks.

-The tomb package and its Tomb type are a tangible representation of a good convention for goroutine termination, with familiar method names inspired in existing idioms.
-If you want to make use of it, goinstall the package with:
+The tomb package and its Tomb type are a tangible representation of a good convention for goroutine termination, inspired in existing idioms.
+If you want to make use of it, go get the package with:

-The API documentation with details is available at:
+The source code and API documentation with more usage details is available at the same URL.

 Have fun!